sizezero/creative-incubation/entries/2020-02-29/entry.md

 more difficult than the building strategy.
-Often, if two people setup a shipping tech tree, they can be frustrated by both playing produce or both playing ship simultaneously when they would have been better served by have one produce and one ship.
+Often, if two people setup a shipping tech tree, they can be frustrated by both playing produce or both playing ship simultaneously when they would have been better served by having one produce and one ship.
 The designers claim that this is not a problem since a good player will never do all building or all shipping but will do a little of one and leach off the other but that doesn't help if you are a novice player.
 With the new game, it's very easy for two players to perform regular produce/ship actions.

 I think it's worth saying that my criticism of the game was the lone negative voice in the group that was playing.
 Everyone else in the